AMD Ryzen 7 8700G vs AMD Ryzen 5 5500

 Frequently Asked Questions

-AMD Ryzen 7 8700G excels if you value best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
-AMD Ryzen 5 5500 is better if you prioritize most affordable 6-core zen 3 processor available.
-Pick based on your budget and daily use.
+AMD Ryzen 7 8700G is the better choice if you prioritize best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
+AMD Ryzen 5 5500 wins if you value most affordable 6-core zen 3 processor available.
+Both are rated highly (4.6★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure